 - Successful submission of the thesis to the UCF library.

 Every student who successfully completes the Honors in the Major program graduates with Honors in the Major distinction.
 This distinction is printed on the students’ diploma and final transcript.
-Students with a “Z” designation on his/her final transcript are not eligible to graduate with Honors in the Major distinction.
+Students with a “Z” designation on their final transcript are not eligible to graduate with Honors in the Major distinction.

 - Honors Directed Readings I (xxx 4903H) – required course (3 credit hours)